zeromq/zproject/README.md

         Classes, if the class header or source file doesn't exist, this will generate a skeletons for them.
-        use private = "1" for internal classes
+        use private = "1" for internal classes use notest = "1" if you do not want self test generated
     <class name = "myclass">Public class description</class>
     <class name = "someother" private = "1">Private class description</class>
+    <class name = "myclasswithouttests" private = "1">My class</class>
     -->

     <!--